Leonel Marquetti: Early life and high school career

 Marquetti was born in Cuba and moved to the United States with his family when he was aged 11 because of "political reasons."
 His family settled in Lynwood, California, where his father gained work as a tilesetter.

 Marquetti was playing basketball in a park league as a ninth grader when he was noticed by Rudy Washington, a junior varsity coach at Locke High School.
 Marquetti attended Locke until he was declared ineligible because he was playing basketball for a school out of his district.

-When Washington became the head coach of the basketball team at Verbum Dei High School, Marquetti transferred there for his junior and season years.
+When Washington became the head coach of the basketball team at Verbum Dei High School, Marquetti transferred there for his junior and senior years.
 He was nicknamed "Spider Man" because of his leaping ability; he had a vertical jump measured at 43 inches.
 Marquetti averaged 17.8 points and 16 rebounds per game during his senior season, and was named to the Parade All-American first-team in 1978.

 Marquetti estimated that he received between 275 and 300 letters from colleges interested in recruiting him.
 He committed to play basketball for the USC Trojans where Washington was hired as an assistant coach.